 The solution would replace the standard dual-unpressurized seals with a tested, innovative face treatment to reliably handle the less-than-ideal fluid conditions.

-Based on the findings, the jack-up platform replaced the existing two test separator pump seals with John Crane’s proprietary Dynamic Lift Up-stream Pumping (USP) seals.
+Based on the findings, the jack-up platform replaced the existing two test separator pump seals with John Crane’s proprietary upstream pumping (USP) seals.
 These low-volume, high-pressure seals handle the corrosive and sandy fluid by propelling a small amount of buffer liquid along the path usually sealed by a mechanical seal face and into the higher-pressure product side.
 By employing a series of spiral grooves, these specially designed seals significantly reduced wear on the test separator pumps.

 With non-saline water in short supply, extensive testing was required to determine if the seals would operate using filtered seawater as a barrier fluid.
 This would set up a sealed gap that eliminated physical contact of the faces during operation to form a sealing dam when stationary.

 Upon receiving satisfactory test results, a second seal in cartridge form was added to contain the barrier fluid, allowing little or no leakage at the outboard seal at or slightly above atmospheric pressure.